microsoft/Intune-PowerShell-SDK/README.md

 # Known issues and workarounds
 - Importing the `MSOnline` cmdlets before importing this `Intune` module will cause errors.
 Please use the `AzureAD` module instead, as the `MSOnline` module is deprecated.
     - If you absolutely must use the `MSOnline` module, it should be imported AFTER the `Intune` module.
 Note, however, that this is not officially supported.
+- The file "Microsoft.Intune.PowerShellGraphSDK.dll" may be blocked when a release is first downloaded.
+This will stop the assembly from correctly loading (and you will see an error message if you try to import the module).
+    - Right-click on the "Microsoft.Intune.PowerShellGraphSDK.dll" file and open "Properties".
+At the bottom of the window, there should be a checkbox that will allow you to unblock the file.